Nick Frost: Career

 He appeared in corporate training video clips such as "Chris Carter and the Coverplan Challenge", a Dixons sales video, before playing Tim's army-obsessed best friend Mike in Spaced (1999–2001), which aired on Channel 4 for two series.
 In 2001, Frost played a small role in a one-off episode of Victoria Wood's Acorn Antiques.
 This was a specially written episode shown during the series called "The Sketch Show Story" that Victoria narrated, in which Frost played an armed robber who shot dead Acorn Antiques' most lovable character, Mrs Overall.

 In 2002, Frost wrote and presented the show Danger!
 50,000 Volts!, a spoof of the outdoors survival genre in which military experts demonstrate how to improvise solutions to dangerous problems.
 In the same year, Frost co-wrote and starred in The Sofa of Time with Matt King.
 In 2004, he appeared in Shaun of the Dead, a "romantic zombie comedy" written by Simon Pegg and Spaced director Edgar Wright.
 In late 2005, Frost starred in the comedy sketch show Man Stroke Woman on BBC Three.
 A second series aired on in early 2007.
 In early 2006, Frost played Commander Henderson in two series of the BBC Two science fiction sitcom, Hyperdrive.
 Also in 2006, he acted in Kinky Boots.
 Frost had a small appearance in the British comedy Look Around You, a parody of 1970s/1980s technology parodying the format of shows like Tomorrow's World.

 Frost and Pegg appeared in a second Pegg-Wright feature film called Hot Fuzz, an action and cop genre homage, set in Gloucestershire.
 Frost plays bumbling Constable Danny Butterman, who partners up with Pegg's dynamic Nicholas Angel after the latter is transferred from the Metropolitan Police in London.
 The pair teamed up again for their self-penned 2011 science-fiction comedy film Paul, whose storyline concerns a fugitive alien.
 The two also starred in Steven Spielberg's The Adventures of Tintin: Secret of the Unicorn as Thomson and Thompson.
 Frost narrates the Channel 4 reality show Supernanny.
 He has made fleeting appearances on the Channel 4 surreal medical comedy series Green Wing as "just a man" in pub scenes (when Boyce asks who he is, he responds, "just a man").
 In 2013, Frost played the role of Andy Knightley in the third Pegg-Wright feature film called The World's End.
 In 2014, he played the eponymous character in the Sky Atlantic comedy Mr. Sloane.

+In October 2015, Frost released a memoir titled Truths, Half Truths & Little White Lies (Hodder & Stoughton); the book details his life up to the age of 30.
 In 2016, Frost was cast in an ensemble role for the second season of the AMC television series Into the Badlands.
 In January 2024, Frost was announced to play Gobber the Belch in the live-action remake of How to Train Your Dragon.
 Frost will portray Rubeus Hagrid in the HBO television adaptation of the Harry Potter series.